ThaisrQA/ThaisrQA/README.md

 I'm **Thais**, a Full-Stack Web Developer with over 40 projects.
-Now, I act as a QA, specializing in ensuring that software meets the highest standards through rigorous manual and automated testing across different products.
+Now, I act as a QA, specializing in ensuring that software meets the highest standards through rigorous manual and automated testing across various products.
 I focus on quality, functionality, and user experience while leveraging a strong foundation in programming and problem-solving.

 ## Skills and Tools